STOP YELLING…Being Quiet Reduces Your Stress.

-today is the day to lower the noise level. it originally started as a day in the Anglican church to focus on special devotions, meditations, and instructions. in today’s technological society, it’s also the day to reduce the use of capital letters and punctuation.
+Today is the day to lower the noise level.
+Being quiet reduces your stress, it originally started as a day in the Anglican church to focus on special devotions, meditations, and instructions.
+In today’s technological society, it’s also the day to reduce the use of capital letters and punctuation.

 - Try taking a quiet day retreat.
 According to the Retreat Association, these mini one-day retreats are a good introduction into longer retreats.
 During your quiet time you will be left on your own to read, walk and reflect in peaceful and comfortable surroundings.